 Basic artificial intelligence applications are being incorporated into manufacturing, power transmission, building management and maintenance, transportation, inventory control, irrigation systems, medical diagnostics … the list goes on, and we are still talking about very rudimentary levels of sensing and processing.

 The point here is that chips are required for each of these applications, and more are needed as their usage and complexity rises.
 Furthermore, the various industries and activities in which these applications are and will be used each have their own different cycles.
 The demand for chips that flows from these other industries and activities impacts the aggregate demand cycle in varied and often uncorrelated rhythms, and this reduces the amplitude of the swings in the aggregate cycle, thereby producing a softer – as in gentler – semiconductor cycle.

 In our opinion, the current prices of companies in the semiconductor value chain represent past history, rather than future probability.
 We believe that demand growth will continue and that the industry’s cycles will soften.

 Mutual funds and exchange traded funds are subject to market risk and volatility.
 Shares may gain or lose value.

 Foreign investments may be volatile and involve additional expenses and special risks, including currency fluctuations, foreign taxes, regulatory and geopolitical risks.
 Emerging and developing market investments may be especially volatile.
 Eurozone investments may be subject to volatility and liquidity issues.
 Investments in securities of growth companies may be volatile.
 Mid-sized company stock is typically more volatile than that of larger company stock.
 It may take a substantial period of time to realize a gain on an investment in a mid-sized company, if any gain is realized at all.
-Diversification does not guarantee profit or protect against loss.
+Diversification does not guarantee a profit or eliminate the risk of loss.